 The Niles location is a total of 9800 square feet.
 The Alliance location is a total of 5500 square feet.
-The Boardman location (corporate office) is a total of 17,000 square feet.
+The Boardman location (corporate office) is a total of 17,000 square feet, and generates over 60% of its electricity from over 360 rooftop mounted solar panels.
 The Brunswick location is a total of 4800 square feet.
 The North Olmsted location is a total of 8000 square feet.
 The Willoughby location is a total of 6900 square feet.
 All of our schools are handicapped-accessible and have central air conditioning for your comfort in the summer and gas heat in the winter.
-All areas are appropriately furnished and well-lighted.
+All areas are appropriately furnished and utilize LED lighting.
 The schools consist of classrooms, practical rooms, facial rooms, clinic areas, lunch rooms, offices, and lockers.
-Raphael's School of Beauty Culture, Inc. Maintains appropriate equipment and training aids for all courses taught at each campus.
+Raphael's School of Beauty Culture maintains appropriate equipment and training aids for all courses taught at each campus.
 An example of some of the equipment consists of shampoo bowls, hydraulic chairs, styling stations, nail stations, facial beds, and related equipment.